-This low end PBX can be programmed from a DTMF phone connected to the extension 21 (only).
+The low end PBX we examine [13] can be programmed from a dual tone multifrequency (DTMF) phone connected to the extension 21 (only).
 The PBX allows the specification of different extension ringing patterns for day and night use.
-To specify the day or night starting time the following procedure has to be followed [27, p.
+To specify the day or night starting time the following procedure has to be followed [13, p.
 25]: